george24601/interview/behavioral_sample.md

 Most of my communications at work is only about facts or conclusions supported by facts.
 The only emotional part I communicate is when I praise others.

 ### Give me a case where you trade technical debt for business goals
-See past project on the SDK design

 ### Give me a case where you trade business goals for technical debts
 Generally we don't sacrifice business goals.
 Very hard for me to recall.

 ### What is your long-range objective?
+Where do you see yourself in five years time?
 Scenario:
 I want to become an architect that could design and be responsible for performance-sensitive, mission-critical components.
 Action: